What is Depression?

 Persistent physical symptoms that do not respond to treatment, such as headaches, digestive disorders and pain for which no other cause can be diagnosed

 Major Depression involves at least five of these symptoms for a two-week period.
 Such an episode is disabling and will interfere with the ability to work, study, eat, and sleep.
-Major depressive episodes may occur once or twice in a lifetime, or they may re-occur frequently.
+Major depressive episodes may occur once or twice in a lifetime, or they may recur frequently.
 They may also take place spontaneously, during or after the death of a loved one, a romantic breakup, a medical illness, or other life event.

 Three main types of depressive disorders - major depression, dysthymia, and bipolar disorder - can occur with any of the anxiety disorders.

-Dysthymia is a less sever, long-term, and chronic form of depression.
+Dysthymia is a less severe, long-term, and chronic form of depression.
 It involves the same symptoms as major depression, mainly low energy, poor appetite or overeating, and insomnia or oversleeping.
 It can manifest as stress, irritability, and mild anhedonia, which is the inability to derive pleasure from most activities.

 People with dysthymia might be thought of as always seeing the glass as half empty.